MEDomics-UdeS/HAIM/README.md

 The above experiment can be performed using the following command
 ```
-$ python run_experiments.py -t Fracture
+$ python run_experiments.py -t "Fracture"
 ```
 A recap of the experiment named [``Fracture__best_experiment``](experiments/Fracture__best_experiment) is generated at the end of the experiment containing more statistics and metrics values.

 ## 5. Issues
 While working on reproducing HAIM experiments, we observed some problems on the published embedded dataset.
 While img_id is supposed to uniquely identify each image, redundant img_ids belonging to different patients were found in the dataset.
-See [``corrupted_ids.ipynb``](corrupted_ids.py) for further details.
+See [``corrupted_ids.ipynb``](corrupted_ids.ipynb) for further details.

 ## 6. Future work
 The next step of our package is to regenerate the embeddings for each source type.
 For each modality (tabular, time-series, image, text), we will also explore new embeddings generators.